Parents' Guide to Dune (1984)

 Our review:

-Dune is mainly interesting as a curio in the career of brilliant, unique director David Lynch (The Elephant Man, Mulholland Drive).
-Fans may enjoy combing through the movie to find his special touches, but his detractors will argue that it's just more "weird for weird's sake."
+This movie is mainly interesting as a curio in the career of brilliant director David Lynch (The Elephant Man, Mulholland Drive).
+Fans may enjoy combing through Dune to find his special touches, but his detractors will argue that it's just more "weird for weird's sake."
 Unfortunately, anyone looking for a satisfying and coherent science fiction epic will have to look elsewhere.
-Lynch compressed the 500-page novel into an awkward 137-minute movie, resulting in an overuse onf terrible, expository dialogue and characters "thinking" out loud to explain their motivations.
-(A 177-minute version was assembled for television, but Lynch did not approve it and removed his name from it.)
+Lynch compressed Frank Herbert's 500-page novel into an awkward 137-minute movie, resulting in an overuse of terrible, expository dialogue and characters "thinking" out loud to explain their motivations.
+A 177-minute version was assembled for television, but Lynch didn't approve it and removed his name from it.
+In fact, Lynch openly considers Dune to be his worst movie.

 However, fans of "bad" sci-fi movies may get some enjoyment out of the movie's odd visual effects, and the cheesy score by Toto and Brian Eno certainly has some majestic moments.
-The impressive ensemble cast may also provide some pleasures, including Patrick Stewart, Virginia Madsen as the narrator, Brad Dourif, pop star Sting, Max von Sydow, a very young Alicia Witt, and Jack Nance (the star of Lynch's Eraserhead).
+The impressive ensemble cast may also provide some pleasures; it includes Patrick Stewart, Virginia Madsen as the narrator, Brad Dourif, pop star Sting, Max von Sydow, a very young Alicia Witt, Sean Young, and Jack Nance (the star of Lynch's Eraserhead).

 Movie Details